AnOrdinaryPeople/anggap-aja-bot/README.md

 Basically this bot just take random post from subreddit or tweets at `config.json`.

+You can change command name, description or the others at `command.json`.

 # Installation
 ### Requirements
 Just latest version of [node.js](https://nodejs.org/en/download/current/) and [Git](https://git-scm.com/downloads)